Help improve cancer clinical trials – the source of all new cancer treatments – by sharing perspectives from your unique community.

 - Rural Residents

-Deadline to apply: Application period closes Monday, February 10 at 5pm PT.
+Application period closes Friday, February 12 at 5pm ET

 Thank you for your interest in the SWOG Cancer Research Network’s Community Advocate program.
 Please complete the application below in its entirety to receive consideration as a SWOG Community Advocate.